 Continue shuffling back and forth, side to side, for 30 seconds

 Drills and HIIT Conditioning (20 minutes)

 Let’s get right into this punching bag workout for beginners.
-As a note, no equipment is absolutely necessary for these boxing exercises.
-However, a 30 minute heavy bag workout may feel more effective on your arms and body overall, so eventually investing in a bag is a great idea to consider.
+Note that boxing equipment is not necessary for these exercises and you can follow along by shadowboxing.
+However, this and similar punching workouts may feel more effective on your arms and body overall, so eventually investing in a heavy bag is a great idea to consider.